coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 		System.out.println("Street: "+street+"\n");

-		//we can get the json array present as value of any key in the parent JSON JSONArray employeesJSONArray = (JSONArray) coderollsJSONObject.get("employees");
+		//we can get the JSON array present as the value of any key in the parent JSON JSONArray employeesJSONArray = (JSONArray) coderollsJSONObject.get("employees");
 		System.out.println("Printing the employess json array: \n"+employeesJSONArray.toString()+"\n");

-		//we can get individual json object at an index from the employeesJSONArray JSONObject employeeJSONObject = (JSONObject) employeesJSONArray.get(0);
+		//we can get individual JSON objects at an index from the employeesJSONArray JSONObject employeeJSONObject = (JSONObject) employeesJSONArray.get(0);
 		String firstName = (String) employeeJSONObject.get("firstName");
 		System.out.println("First Name of the employee at index 0: "+firstName);